samblenny/pre_docs/README.md

 - **EC**, short for Embedded Controller, refers to the combination of the iCE40 FPGA and its gateware configured with a PicoRV32 RISC-V core.
-EC denotes the place where the firmware features of Precursor's untrusted domain are implemented.
+EC denotes the place where firmware for Precursor's untrusted domain runs.
 The EC manages battery charging and the wifi radio, among other things.
 See [Guided Tour of the Precursor Motherboard][EC].

 - **SoC** refers to the combination of the Spartan 7 FPGA and its gateware configured with a VexRISC-V RV32IMAC core and crypto accelerators.
 SoC denotes